 For those whom thou think’st thou dost overthrow

 Die not, poor Death, nor yet canst thou kill me.

-Here, the speaker accuses death of having illusions of grandeur.
+Here in Death, be not Proud, the speaker accuses the death of having illusions of grandeur.
 He claims that while Death thinks that he has the power to kill, he actually does not.
 The speaker first humbles Death by telling him that his idea that he has the power to overthrow lives is simply an illusion, and that he has no such power at all.
 Then, to further humiliate Death, the speaker calls him “Poor Death”.
 It sounds almost as if the speaker is making fun of Death for having lived under the illusion that he had any sort of power over life or death.
 Then, he addresses Death in a more personal manner, challenging him by saying, “yet canst thou kill me”.
 It seems dangerous for one to threaten death in this way.
 However, knowledge of John Donne’s background and ideologies can give some insight into the speaker’s confidence here.
 Though everyone knows that physical death does indeed occur, the speaker is challenging Death in a different way.
 He uses the Christian theology of eternity to taunt Death by telling him, essentially, “Even if you take my physical body, you can never truly kill me.”

 From rest and sleep, which but thy pictures be,